-If you employ contractors, you will be aware of the recent changes to the IR35 rules.
-Otherwise known as ‘off-payroll’ working rules, April 2021 ushered in major reform for the private sector.
-However, according to an article in the Financial Times, these changes have also created an IR35 loophole that could see contractors escape tax.
+If you employ contractors, you should be aware of the IR35 rules.
+Otherwise known as ‘off-payroll’ working rules, 2021 saw a major reform for the private sector.
+However, according to an article in the Financial Times, these changes also created an IR35 loophole that could see contractors escape tax.

 In brief, the government wanted to crack down on ‘disguised employees’.
 These were normally people who were not genuinely self-employed, but individual contractors providing their services via a limited company.
 These people were to all intents and purposes employees, but the use of a limited company helped lower their tax liability.
 In addition, employers didn’t have to pay employers’ NI contributions or offer benefits like holidays.